-Despite a decades-old assumption that Minnesota is a national leader in education, our state has an embarrassing reality.
-While White, middle and upper class students are largely seeing success in school and graduating on-time from high school (88.7% in 2019, according to the Minnesota Department of Education), students of color and low-income students are not experiencing similar levels of success.
+Despite a decades-old assumption that Minnesota is a national leader in education, the statistics show a very different reality.
+While White, middle and upper class students are largely seeing success in school and graduating on-time from high school (89% in 2020, according to the Minnesota Department of Education), students of color and low-income students are not experiencing similar levels of success.
 4-year graduation rates for these student groups show the unacceptable disparities that persist in Minnesota.
-(2019 4-year graduation rates; African American students- 69.9%, Hispanic/Latino- 69.9%, Native American- 50.8%, Free and Reduced Lunch- 71%).
+(2020 4-year graduation rates; African American students- 69.2%, Hispanic/Latino- 70.4%, Native American- 55.7%, Free and Reduced Lunch- 71.6%).

 High School graduation is a milestone that ALL students deserve to achieve, and is critical in setting young people up for successful futures.
 We are failing our young people.
 We know that all youth have promise and potential, and that a one-size-fits-all approach to education is not working.
 We also know that the true experts on students’ experiences- youth themselves- are often left out of conversation when it comes to the issues facing young people and communities, such as education and the achievement gap.
 Even well-intended efforts to work for youth- by protecting them from perceived threats or by rescuing those who are in jeopardy- can prevent us from recognizing the importance of working with youth to identify positive solutions and build stronger communities.

 Support Minnesota Alliance With Youth